trispzest/knyeko.me-test/_posts/2015-09-04-the-prequels-were-better.md

     Instead of warring around like medieval tribes, politics won in a way reminiscent of many more modern events.

 Maybe in 20 years the above points will no longer seem significant and every pre-teen book will tell the same story.
 However in today's world that is not the case.
-The prequel's plot is far superior.
+The prequels' plot is far superior.